-Chaya's personal wellness consultation and coaching sessions, group classes and Ayurveda health retreats, educate, inspire and support people to their best selves and her professional trainings are world renown, credible and valuable tools for anyone interested in an immersion for personal or professional goals.
+Chaya's personal wellness consultation and coaching sessions, group classes and health promoting retreats, educate, inspire and support people to their best selves and her professional courses are world renown, credible and valuable tools for anyone interested in an immersion for personal or professional goals.

 Chaya began looking at life from a holistic and artistic perspective at an early age, valuing her freedom and ability to live her purpose above all odds and against her circumstances.

-She completed her BA from Queen’s College, making the Dean’s List, with a degree in Home Economics, specializing in food science and went to work at St. John’s Hospital and shortly after promoted to St. Vincent’s Hospital in NYC.
+She graduated from Northport High School and after studying dance at SUNY Brockport, completed her degree from Queen’s College, making the Dean’s List, with a degree in Home Economics, specializing in food science and went to work at St. John’s Hospital and shortly after promoted to St. Vincent’s Hospital in NYC as a Graduate Dietitian.

 Around 1995, she had a meditation experience where she realized she was more than her name and started using her other given name Chaya, meaning life.
-About a year later, she found Integrative Yoga Therapy and Kripalu Center where she immersed herself in the culture, and absorbed herself in yoga, Ayurveda and massage and worked at Kripalu for 10 years.
+About a year later, she found Integrative Yoga Therapy, the yoga teacher training program that she now teaches, and Kripalu Center where she immersed herself in the culture, and absorbed herself in yoga, Ayurveda and massage and worked for 10 years.

-While living at Kripalu, Chaya had the opportunity to study and work with leaders in the field of yoga therapy, holistic health education and Ayurveda and also became a licensed massage therapist, and a certified Ayurvedic Practitioner, and presented programs at Kripalu, Canyon Ranch and Omega Institute, in between working at a therapeutic boarding school as a house parent and yoga and health educator and traveling to India 3 times.
+While living at Kripalu, Chaya had the opportunity to study and work with leaders in the field of yoga therapy, holistic health education and Ayurveda and also became a licensed massage therapist, and a certified Ayurvedic Practitioner, and presented programs at Kripalu, Canyon Ranch and Omega Institute, in between working at a therapeutic boarding school as a house parent and yoga and health educator, and traveled to study in India several times.

 Outgrowing the constrains of corporate yoga and cold weather, Chaya moved to Florida and opened The Chaya For Life Center in Delray Beach, and a few years later, upon visiting Gainesville, decided to make it her home.

-After working for 6 years at The Ayurveda Health Retreat, 2 years at The Amrit Yoga Institute and 4 years for UF Health Shands Hospital's Integrative Medicine Department, she was once again trailblazing, finding freedom, living purpose and advocating for health and wellness, further developing her services and programs to the community and health professionals, and opened ChayaVeda™ Integrative Healing Arts, consisting of a studio, transformative wellness programs, professional trainings and community outreach.
+After working for 8 years at other Yoga and Ayurveda Centers in Florida, and 4 years for UF Health Shands Hospital's Integrative Medicine Department, she opened ChayaVeda™ Integrative Healing Arts, consisting of a studio, transformative wellness programs, professional trainings and community outreach, as she continued trailblazing and advocating for health and wellness, further developing her services and programs to the community and health professionals.